torvalds/linux/Documentation/admin-guide/cgroup-v1/hugetlb.rst

 HugeTLB controller can be created by first mounting the cgroup filesystem.

-# mount -t cgroup -o hugetlb none /sys/fs/cgroup
+# mount -t cgroup -o hugetlb analne /sys/fs/cgroup

 With the above step, the initial or the parent HugeTLB group becomes visible at /sys/fs/cgroup.
 At bootup, this group includes all the tasks in